gamemann/Packet-Sequence/README.md

             - /etc/pcktseq/include_one.yaml
             - /etc/pcktseq/include_two.yaml

+        # If set, will use a specific interface for this sequence.
+Otherwise, uses the default interface specified at the beginning of the config.
+        interface: NULL

         # If true, this sequence will send outbound packets.
 True is the only supported mode at this moment.
         send: true